mozilla-bteam/bmo/docs/en/rst/api/core/v1/group.rst

                       in the UI as the name of the groups. user_regexp  string   A new regular expression for email.
-Will automatically grant membership to these groups to anyone with an email address that matches this perl regular expression. is_active    boolean  Set if groups are active and eligible to be used for bugs.
+Will automatically grant membership to these groups to anyone with an email address that matches this Perl regular expression. is_active    boolean  Set if groups are active and eligible to be used for bugs.
                       ``true`` if bugs can be restricted to this group, ``false`` otherwise.